decisionpatterns/backpipe/README.md

         </div>
       </div>
     </div>

+HTML is ugly, but works.
+With **shiny**, you'd write:

+    div( class="outer-outer",
+      div( class="outer",
+        div( class="inner",
+          h1( "content", role="heading" )
+        )
+      )
+    )

+Yuck!!!
+This is almost as ugly as the HTML.
+Using **magrittr** or **pipeR** this can be a little neater:

+    h1( "content", role="heading" )        %>%
+      div( class="inner")                  %>%
+        div( class="outer")                %>%
+          div( class="outer-outer")

+That's a little better and it produces the same HTML.
+It can still be better.
-but illustrates two incongruities between code and output.
-The First is a reversal of order between code and output.
-This makes debugging code or the generated HTML.
+The above example illustrates two incongruities between code and output.
+The First is a reversal of order between code and HTML output.
+HTML is ordered from outside-in.
+The **shiny** code is inside-out.
+This makes debugging difficult expecially with complex code.
+If you haven't yet done anything complex with **shiny** yet, you will get there.

 The second problems is that code indentation no longer illustrate the nested structure of the output.
+Nesting that you'd use for **shiny** does not match the typical nesting for HTML.

+The **backpipe** package and backpipe operators solve both of these dilemmas.
-In fact, writing cleaner *shiny* code was the motivation for the creation of the package.
+In fact, writing cleaner **shiny** code was the impetus for the package, though its utility can be found when working with other things too.
 Using the backpipe operator the same code can be written as:

     div( class="outer-outer")              %<%